 Substance use

-The risk of addiction and how fast you become addicted varies by drug and person.
-Some drugs, such as opioid painkillers, have a higher risk and cause addition more quickly than others.
+The risk of addiction and how fast you become addicted vary by drug and person.
+Some drugs, such as opioid painkillers, have a higher risk and cause addiction more quickly than others.

 As time passes, you may need larger doses of the drug to get high.
-Soon you may need the drug just to feel good.
+Soon, you may need the drug to feel good.
 As your drug use increases, you may find that it’s increasingly difficult to go without the drug.
-Attempts to stop drug use may cause intense cravings and make you feel physical ill.
+Attempts to stop drug use may cause intense cravings and make you feel physically ill.
 These are called withdrawal symptoms.

 Fentanyl overdoses and deaths have increased over the past few years.
 Most people don't know it is a synthetic opioid up to 50 times stronger than heroin and 100 times stronger than morphine.